-- After completing her school and university education, she went on to receive a doctorate degree.
-She also received the Columbia University Citation of Distinction.
+- After completing her school and university education, Indira Gandhi pursued a doctorate degree & also received the Columbia University Citation of Distinction.

-- On March 26, 1942, she married Firoz Gandhi, with whom she had two sons – Rajeev Gandhi and Sanjay Gandhi.
+- On March 26, 1942, she married Firoz Gandhi & had two sons – Rajeev Gandhi and Sanjay Gandhi.

 - In 1955, Indira Gandhi joined the Congress Working Committee and participated in the party’s Central Election.

-- She served on the Central Parliamentary Board of Congress in 1958.
-She presided over Women’s Department of All India Congress Committee and National Integration Council of the All India Youth Congress in 1956.
+- She served on the Central Parliamentary Board of Congress in 1958 & presided over the Women’s Department of All India Congress Committee and National Integration Council of the All India Youth Congress in 1956.

-- In 1959, she was elected as the President of Indian National Congress, a position she held until 1960 and then again in January 1978.
+- In 1959, she was elected as the President of Indian National Congress (INC).

 - She took over as Chair of the Planning Commission in January 1980.